rockwellll/simple_flutter_i18n/README.md

 # simple_flutter_i18n
 flutter internationalization made simple and easy to use.

+# package inspiration
+i got inspired to design the apis of this package by using the amazing package for [svelte](https://svelte.dev/) [svelte-i18n](https://github.com/kaisermann/svelte-i18n)

 ## Motive
 while i was searching for the packages to help me with multi-langauge stuff , setting them up was hard, working with them was even harder, so i created this simple package to help me i hope it helps you to.